contabo/zerops-docs/src/documentation/cli/available-commands.md

 #### `--region`

-The specification to which Zerops data center a user wants to log in.
-Actually, two of them are Prague (EU) and  St. Louis (US).
-As the default value, the Prague location is taken (the corresponding value is `prod`).
-For St. Louis (US), choose the value `usc1`.
+The required specification to which Zerops data center a user wants to log in.
+Actually, St. Louis (US) is available, and as such, you have to choose only the value `usc1`.

 ```bash
 zcli login --region=usc1